 Guitar Licks - Page 1

-The licks here are supposed to be played with a distorted electric guitar, some of them, even faster ones are quite easy to perform, mainly because they utilize the legato technique a lot that takes the place of alternate picking.
+These licks are supposed to be played with a distorted electric guitar.
+Some of them, even faster ones are quite easy to perform, mainly because they utilize the legato technique a lot that substitutes alternate picking.

 Rock Guitar Lick 1

-A nice thing about this lick is that it sounds with almost any rock
+A nice thing about this lick is that it sounds well with almost any rock

 and metal jam track.
 Don't forget to transpose the lick to the key you're playing in though.